aaryansaroha98/ARFinger-/README.md

 - Complete chess rules implementation
 - Move validation for all pieces
 - Prevents moves that would leave the king in check
-- Turn-based gameplay for two players
+- Turn-based gameplay for two players or vs AI
+- AI with three difficulty levels: Easy (random moves), Medium/Hard (material-based evaluation)
 - Graphical interface with custom-drawn chess piece icons on a chessboard

 ## Requirements